DhavalKotak/pathfinder/README.md

 ## Basic Controls

-The start node is blue, end node is red and the walls are black.
+The start node is red, end node is blue and the walls are black.

 To create nodes:
   - Start: left click